 Everyone has different sleep cycles and lifestyle factors that might affect how they sleep.

-However, a common culprit for disrupted sleep patterns is stress and anxiety.
+However, a common culprit for disrupted sleep patterns is stress.
 Having a lot on your mind can lead to racing thoughts, restlessness, and an inability to relax enough to either fall asleep or stay asleep.

 If you’re feeling stressed or anxious, you might also find that while you’re able to fall asleep, you have long, intense dreams and wake up still feeling tired.

 With more of us working remotely, some of us might have entered a new state of alertness at home as the boundaries between work and our personal lives have become blurred.
 This can make it more difficult to relax and switch off when we need to.
-You might also find that you’re doing less physical activity throughout the day (for example, by not commuting) and as a result simply aren’t tired enough to get to sleep at night.
+You might also find that you’re doing less physical activity throughout the day (for example, by not commuting) so simply aren’t tired enough to fall asleep at night.

 8 tips for a better night's sleep